Canisp

 Canisp (Scottish Gaelic: Canasp) is a mountain in the far north west of Scotland.
 It is situated in the parish of Assynt, in the county of Sutherland, 25 km north of the town of Ullapool.
 Canisp reaches a height of 847 m and qualifies as a Corbett and Marilyn hill.
-The mountain's name translates from the Old Norse language as “White Mountain”.
+The mountain's name translates from the Old Norse kambsnípa or point of the comb/ridge.

 Geography and geology

 Canisp is an isolated mountain that stands in the Glencanisp Forest, a large rock and water wilderness.
 It has a topographic prominence of 691 m.
 Canisp has little vegetation, even on its lower slopes large areas of Gneiss (one of the oldest rocks in the world) are visible on the surface.

 Canisp stands in a geologically important area.
 It is part of the Moine Thrust Belt and is typical of many of the Assynt hills in that it rises from a base of Lewisian Gneiss and is composed of Torridonian sandstone capped by Cambrian quartzite giving the hill a distinctive light grey crown.
 Canisp was formed when surrounding rocks were eroded during an episode of glaciation, while the ridge was left poking above the level of the ice sheet, as a nunatak.
 Compared to the other Assynt hills, Canisp does not show any distinct topographic qualities.
 It has a symmetrical profile with two main ridges running northwest and southeast.
 Its southwestern flank has crags and scree and falls steeply into Glen Canisp, while its northeastern slopes also fall precipitously to the lochan studded moorland.

 Canisp is less visited than the nearby smaller mountain of Suilven, with its famous jagged summit ridge, which stands 5 km to the west and is 116 m lower in elevation.

 Canisp stands on the lands of the Glencanisp and Drumrunie Estates, a 44000 acre tract of land original owned by the Vestey family.
 In 2005, the Assynt Foundation, a group of around 900 local residents, purchased the estate for £2,900,000.